-I grew up a vegetarian, so I was pretty late to the game when I discovered (and admittedly fell in love with) Hamburger Helper.
+I grew up a vegetarian, so I was pretty late to the game when I discovered (and admittedly fell in love with) Hamburger Helper, a hamburger pasta boxed meal.
 Fast forward a few decades, my kids haven’t ever had it either – but for very different reasons.
 But the same driver for my original discovery remains true today: putting a healthy dinner on the table every night can be stressful.
 I feel like I’ve really cracked the code lately: put all the things in a pot.
 No, but seriously… this Cheeseburger Stroganoff is as whimsical and delicious as it healthier.
 Packed with veggies and options for gluten-free, dairy-free, and nightshade-free, it’s allergen-friendly to boot.

 Excited for you to make it and be rewarded with num num noises, too!